psaxioti/OpenTRIM/doc/userdoc.md

 All configuration parameters for a simulation can be coded in a JSON formatted string.

-This can be loaded directly from a file to the \ref cliapp "iradina++ cli program" with the following command:
+This can be loaded directly from a file to the \ref cliapp "opentrim cli program" with the following command:

-    iradina++ -f config.json
+    opentrim -f config.json

 where `config.json` is a file containing the JSON configuration.